 Face and content validities were examined for both questionnaires.
 A team consisting of 12 medical and psychology professors assessed and evaluated them and their comments were applied.
 Reliability of the questionnaires was determined by Cronbach's alpha after conducting a pilot study on 20 physicians.
 The results were 0.91 and 0.94 for MSQ and Jefferson questionnaire respectively.
-Necessarv permissions were obtained from different authorities and departments at the university and hospitals.
+Necessary permissions were obtained from different authorities and departments at university and hospitals.
 The subjects were first informed about the purpose of the study and, following their written consent, they were assured about anonymity of the tools and confidentiality of data.
-Data were analyzed with different statistical tests including Kolmogorov-Smirnov for normality, mean and standard deviation, Pearson's correlation.
+Data were analyzed with different statistical tests Kolmogorov-Smirnov including normality, mean and standard deviation, Pearson's correlation.